mbursa/sim5/doc/sim5lib-doc.md

     DEVICEFUNC double disk_nt_vr(double r)

-Returns bulk radial velocity of the fluid at given radius.
-(For thin disk approximation, this is always zero.)
+Returns bulk radial velocity of the fluid at given radius, which in case of thin disks is always zero.

 **Parameters**